thieu1995/mealpy/docs/source/pages/general/simple_guide.rst

 ----------------------------
 Fitness Function Preparation
 ----------------------------

-Make sure that your designed Fitness Function take an solution (a numpy vector) and return the fitness value (single real value or list of real value)
+Make sure that your designed fitness function takes a solution (a numpy vector) and returns the fitness value (a single real value or a list of real values).

-We have already included the library *opfunu* which is a framework of benchmark functions for optimization problems.
-You can use it in the very easy way by:
+We have already included the *opfunu* library, which is a framework of benchmark functions for optimization problems.
+You can use it very easily by:

 .. code-block:: python